Succession to the Japanese throne: Heisei/Reiwa period succession crisis

-Proposed changes to succession rules
+Proposed changes and 2026 amendments

 As above, the liberal wing of the Diet of Japan has proposed absolute primogeniture, which would permit the women of the existing imperial household to serve as empress as well as produce heirs.
 Prince Tomohito of Mikasa opposed the introduction of absolute primogeniture, as have several Japanese lawmakers.

 The conservative wing of the Diet has proposed un-abolishing the Fushimi-no-miya and its branch lines, the Ōke.
 The Ōke are descended by a direct-male line from Emperor Sukō, who died in 1398.
 The Ōke families have not been considered aristocrats since 1947 and their descendants are engaged in various private business and media concerns.
 Notably, the far-right YouTuber Takeda Tsuneyasu, whose YouTube account was terminated in 2018 for hate speech violations, is a male-line heir to the Takeda-no-miya as a nephew of the current head.

 A 2005 poll found that 71% of the Japanese public believe the imperial family should have input on the succession problem.

 In November 2020, it was recommended that the discussion be shelved until Prince Hisahito himself becomes an adult and begins producing offspring.
 This proposition has been criticized as possibly delaying the debate until the women of the imperial house would be too old to have children, as getting married removes them from the imperial house; however, such a law may retroactively bring princesses back into the family and resolve this problem.

 In September 2021, it was considered to amend the Imperial Household Law and allow the 85-year-old Prince Hitachi to adopt a male member of the collateral branches of the imperial family.